daizheng7/document_processor/README.md

     - **Word Docs**: Extracts text from .docx and .doc files, including tables, and saves them as text files.
     - **Excel Files**: Converts Excel files (.xls, .xlsx) to text files.
     - **PDFs**: Extracts text from text-based PDFs and uses OCR for image-based PDFs.
+    - **Images**: Processes images using Keras-OCR.

 3. **Batch Processing**: Processes all documents in the specified folders in batches, making it efficient for large numbers of files.

 4. **Error Logging**: Logs any errors encountered during processing to a CSV file for easy troubleshooting.

+5. **Debugging**: Identifies and processes missing files to ensure all files are accounted for.

 ## 🔧 Functions